 - Separate sensitive business information.
 Try to keep private information on one server or a small number of computers and separate it from other information on your network.
 The fewer copies you have, the easier you can protect it.

 - Encrypt sensitive business information.
 Encryption is even more important if your information gets sent over email or is stored on something like a laptop.
 There are many options to encrypt your business information such as Office 365 and ESET anti-virus.
-This adds an additional layer of security where the hacker can’t access your business information even if they get into your network.
+This adds a layer of security where the hacker can’t access your business information even if they get into your network.

 - When purchasing online make sure you are using a website with an SSL.
 This means the website is secure.
 You can tell if a website is secure by looking at the URL.
-Secure websites normally start with “https” instead of “http” and have a lock symbol next to them.
+Secure websites normally start with “https” instead of “HTTP” and have a lock symbol next to them.

 - Perform background checks on new employees.